influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 withGlobalName(globalName)
 ```

-GlobalName exports an output artifact to the global scope, making it available as '{{io.argoproj.workflow.v1alpha1.outputs.artifacts.XXXX}} and in workflow.status.outputs.artifacts
+"GlobalName exports an output artifact to the global scope, making it available as '{{io.argoproj.workflow.v1alpha1.outputs.artifacts.XXXX}} and in workflow.status.outputs.artifacts"

 ### fn source.artifactPaths.withMode